jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-IV-03-checkpoint.md

 <span class="art">590</span> *Question 7.* A father leaves four sons, who share
-his property in the following manner: the first takes the half of the fortune, minus 3000*l.*; the second takes the third, minus 1000*l.*; the third takes exactly the fourth of the property; and the fourth takes 600*l.* and the fifth part of the property.
+his property in the following manner: the first takes the half of the fortune, minus 3000 pounds; the second takes the third, minus 1000 pounds; the third takes exactly the fourth of the property; and the fourth takes 600 pounds and the fifth part of the property.
 What was the whole fortune, and how much did each son receive?